jvalen/pixel-art-react/README.md

 ![pixel-art-react](screenshots/screenshot1.png)

-Handy and fun pixel art tool, where your drawing will be transform to CSS.
+Handy and fun pixel art tool, where your drawing will be transformed to CSS.

-The project is built with React, Redux and ImmutableJS.
+The project is built with **React**, **Redux** and **ImmutableJS**.
 Trying to avoid side-effects in a functional way of programming.

 See it live at [www.jvrpath.com/pixel-art-react/](http://www.jvrpath.com/pixel-art-react/).
 Help me to improve the app, share and enjoy :)